The Pricing Strategy Guide: Choosing Pricing Strategies That Grow (not sink) Your Business

 A winning pricing strategy:

 The word cheap has two meanings.
 It can mean a lower price, but it can also mean poorly made.
 There's a reason people associate cheaply priced products with cheaply made ones.
 Built into the higher price of a product is the assumption that it's of higher value.

 Convinces customers to buy

 A high price may convey value, but if that price is more than a potential customer is willing to pay, it won't matter.
 A low price will seem cheap and get your product passed over.
 The ideal price is one that convinces people to purchase your offering over the similar products that your competitors have to offer.

 Gives your customers confidence in your product

-A weak strategy:
+A weak pricing strategy:

-Doesn't accurately portray value
+Doesn't accurately portray the value of your product